RgbTrouw/Compass/README.md

 As is the case with a compass, this would come useful with a map.
 A mind map along with psychological triggers could be the subject in this case.

-It hint as a poligraph application.
+It suggests some functions of a poligraph application.
 "The human body interferes with radio waves by absorbing, reflecting, and scattering them (...)." - Google

 ** The latest version also has a cover on some of the indicators.
 (See "Compass8.png")